alanyeung95/signal-processing-courses/notes.md

 ## FIR
 ### order
 The order of the filter is the number of time points in the filter.
 So an order-13 mean-smoothing filter has 13 points, which means that each point t in the filtered signal is the average of points t-6 to t+6.
 For example, variable k to be how far back/forwards to go, thus if k=6 then the order is 13.

+## IIR
+use 2 kernel filters.
+1. weigths for the previous values of the original signal,
+2. previous values of the already filtered signal

+### Zero-phase filtering
+Zero-phase filtering is a non-causal procedure, so it cannot be done in real time, only offline (or pseudo real-time, i.e., with a sufficient delay).
+A zero-phase filter needs to have a purely real-valued frequency response

+## remove edge effect
+clone the orignal signal, then add it to the start and the end of the original signal